Chicago Low-Income Housing Trust Fund

 The Chicago Low-Income Housing Trust Fund (CLIHTF) works with landlords to provide rental subsidies to Chicago residents with incomes not exceeding 35 percent of area median income.
 The rental assistance is provided directly to landlords.

-Background The Trust Fund was created by City Council ordinance on June 28, 1989 and was incorporated as a non-profit organization on February 27, 1990.
+The CLIHTF was created by City Council ordinance on June 28, 1989, and was incorporated as a 501(c)(3) non-profit organization on Feb.
+27, 1990.
 A Mayoral-appointed Board of Directors supervises the business of the Trust Fund.
-The Board of Directors is comprised of 15 individuals who live in the City of Chicago, have diverse backgrounds and represent non-profit organizations, private corporations and City government.
-The Chicago Department of Planning and Development provides administrative staff support for Trust Fund activities.
+The Board of Directors is comprised of 15 individuals who live in the City of Chicago, have diverse backgrounds, and represent non-profit organizations, private corporations, and City government.

 To learn more, viisit the Trust Fund's webpage.